MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex1_create_sensitive_info_type.md

 Contoso has had instances where employee IDs were accidentally shared in emails or documents.
 To prevent this from happening, you'll create a custom sensitive information type that can detect employee IDs and flag them before they're exposed.

-1. You should still be logged into the Microsoft Purview portal as Joni Sherman.
+1. You should still be logged into the Microsoft Purview portal as Megan Bowen.

 1. In the Microsoft Purview portal, in the left sidebar, select **Solutions** then select **Information Protection**.